Jordan bounds for volume-preserving Cremona groups: Weak geometric Jordan bound for

-\begin{proof} For a finite subgroup $G$ regularized on a $G$-minimal conic bundle, by the previous lemma, we see that there exists an abelian $A'\leqslant G$ that admits such orbits and $[G:A']\leq 288 \cdot 16$.
-Using this union of orbits, we perform $A'$-equivariant blow-down to obtain some $\mathbb F_n$ $n\geq 0$, in the case of $\mathbb F_1$, we may further blow down to obtain $\Ptwo$.
-Since the automorphism groups of these surfaces are linear algebraic, we see that $A'$ is contained in a torus of $\Bir(\Ptwo)$.
+\begin{proof} For a finite subgroup $G$ regularized on a conic bundle, by the previous lemma, we see that there exists an abelian $A'\leqslant G$ that admits such orbits and $[G:A']\leq 288 \cdot 16$.
+Using this union of orbits, we perform $A'$-equivariant blow-down to obtain some $F_n$ $n\geq 0$, in the case of $F_1$, we may further blow down to obtain $\Ptwo$.
+By Corollary \ref{cor}, we may find a further subgroup of index at most $4$ contained in a torus.

-For del Pezzo surfaces of $d =6$, for each finite $G$, we may take such abelian subgroup such that its index is bounded by 12.
-For $d\leq 5$, the index is bounded by $|\mathrm{Aut}(X)|\leq 648$.
-For $\mathbb P^2$ or $\mathbb F_n, n\neq 1$, the index is bounded by $288$.
-So a weak geometric Jordan constant is given by $288\cdot 16$. \end{proof} \begin{remark} One may examine the weak geometric Jordan property of $\Bir(\Ptwo, \Delta)$.
-The arguments above would apply, but we no longer guarantee that the torus is contained in $\Bir(\Ptwo, \Delta)$. \end{remark}